 The bucket list is a long one and I am sure many good, bad and funny stories will come out of each journey I take, which I can’t wait to write about.

-No matter where you go, there is always some research and planning that goes into each expedition, but never a formal plan.
-However, no matter where I go in the world, I am confident things will work out the way they are meant to.
+No matter where I go in the world, I am confident things will work out the way they are meant to.

 They always do, one way or another.